 Playing Cards - Resolution

-Resolution of cards or effects happens after all costs for playing the card are paid, the card is played, passes legality checks, is placed into the Effects Stack, and no player has taken any player actions or the game state has not changed in a way that would invalidate the card or ability.
-A card is then resolved when the above conditions are met and while no other game actions are taking place; cards are resolved in discrete points of time within a game with each card/effect having its own point in time to resolve.
+Resolution of cards or abilities happens after all costs for playing the card are paid, the card is played, passes legality checks, is placed into the Effects Stack, and no player has taken any player actions or the game state has not changed in a way that would invalidate the card or ability.
+A card is then resolved when the above conditions are met and while no other game actions are taking place; cards are resolved at discrete points of time within a game, with each card/ability having its own point in time to resolve.

-As a card or ability is resolving, the game will perform a check to make sure that all conditions for successful resolution are met.
+Before a card or ability begins resolving, the game will perform a check to make sure that all conditions for successful resolution are met.

-2. If the resolution is deemed illegal in any way, it will instead “fizzle”; if something fizzles any of the effects that would occur during its resolution don't and it would not become an object, if it were to do so.
+If the resolution is deemed illegal in any way, it will instead “fizzle”; if something fizzles any of the effects that would occur during its resolution don't, and it would not become an object, if it were to do so.

 The phrasing “Up to [X] target [object]” on cards and effects is treated as optional conditions and will not impact whether or not a card will resolve correctly.
 The same is true for wording such as "any number" or "any amount" for chosen targets.